Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 (4) Criteria for the storage period

 In the case of purely informational use of our website, we store the above-mentioned data for seven days.
 However, storage beyond this period is possible.
-In this case, the IP addresses of the users are deleted or anonymised so that it is no longer possible to assign them to the calling client.
+In this case, the IP addresses of the users are deleted or anonymised so that it is no longer possible to assign them to the client visiting our website.

 This website uses the following types of cookies, the storage period and functionality of which are explained below.